ERB and Beyond

-Bridgetown’s implementation language, Ruby, has a rich history of providing ERB for templates and view layers across a wide variety of tools and frameworks.
-Other Ruby-based template languages such as Haml, Slim, and Serbea garner enthusiastic usage as well.
+Bridgetown’s implementation language, Ruby, has a rich history of providing “Embedded RuBy” aka ERB templates and view layers across a wide variety of tools and frameworks.
+In addition to ERB, Bridgetown provides two additional Ruby-based template types: Serbea (a superset of ERB), and Streamlined (which is a form of pure Ruby code).

 Table of Contents #